 }

-We can see the first bit of output came from 1 where we’re debugging the expression 30 * scale, and its resultant value is 60 (the Debug formatting implemented for integers is to print only their value).
-The dbg! call at 2 outputs the value of &rect1, which is the Rectangle struct.
+We can see the first bit of output came from where we’re debugging the expression 30 * scale 1, and its resultant value is 60 (the Debug formatting implemented for integers is to print only their value).
+The dbg! call 2 outputs the value of &rect1, which is the Rectangle struct.
 This output uses the pretty Debug formatting of the Rectangle type.
 The dbg! macro can be really helpful when you’re trying to figure out what your code is doing!

 In addition to the Debug trait, Rust has provided a number of traits for us to use with the derive attribute that can add useful behavior to our custom types.
 Those traits and their behaviors are listed in Appendix C. We’ll cover how to implement these traits with custom behavior as well as how to create your own traits in Chapter 10.
 There are also many attributes other than derive; for more information, see the “Attributes” section of the Rust Reference at https://doc.rust-lang.org/reference/attributes.html.

-Our area function is very specific: it only computes the area of rectangles.
+Our area function is very specific: It only computes the area of rectangles.
 It would be helpful to tie this behavior more closely to our Rectangle struct because it won’t work with any other type.
 Let’s look at how we can continue to refactor this code by turning the area function into an area method defined on our Rectangle type.

 Methods

-Methods are similar to functions: we declare them with the fn keyword and a name, they can have parameters and a return value, and they contain some code that’s run when the method is called from somewhere else.
+Methods are similar to functions: We declare them with the fn keyword and a name, they can have parameters and a return value, and they contain some code that’s run when the method is called from somewhere else.
 Unlike functions, methods are defined within the context of a struct (or an enum or a trait object, which we cover in Chapter 6 and Chapter 18, respectively), and their first parameter is always self, which represents the instance of the struct the method is being called on.

 Method Syntax